michaelbironneau/analyst/README.md

 ## Usage

-There are two subcommands: `create` and `validate`.
+There are two subcommands: `run` and `validate`.
 The second is essentially a dry run of the first.

-	analyst create -script "path/to/script" -params "param1:val1;param2:val2"
+	analyst run -script "path/to/script" -params "param1:val1;param2:val2"

 ## Analyst Query Language (AQL)